The previous section described how to find, install, and configure software using Plugins.

-This section describes how to use “Jails”, which allows users who are comfortable using the command line to have more control over software installation and management.
-Any software installed using “Jails” must be managed from the command line of the jail.
+This section describes how to use Jails, which allow users who are comfortable with the command line to have more control over software installation and management.
+Any software installed using Jails must be managed from the command line of the jail.
 If you prefer to use a GUI to manage software, use Plugins instead.

-While FreeNAS® automatically creates a jail whenever a plugin is installed, it does not let the user install multiple plugins into the same jail.
-In contrast, using “Jails” allows users to create as many jails as needed and to customize the operating system and installed software within each jail.
+FreeNAS® automatically creates a jail whenever a plugin is installed, but does not let the user install multiple plugins into the same jail.
+In contrast, using Jails allows users to create as many jails as needed and to customize the operating system and installed software within each jail.

-- By default, a FreeBSD jail is created.
+By default, a FreeBSD jail is created.
 This provides a very light-weight, operating system-level virtualization.
 Consider it as another independent instance of FreeBSD running on the same hardware, without all of the overhead usually associated with virtualization.
-The jail will install the FreeBSD software management utilities so that you can compile FreeBSD ports and install FreeBSD packages from the command line of the jail.
+The jail will install the FreeBSD software management utilities so FreeBSD ports can be compiled and FreeBSD packages can be installed from the command line of the jail.

 It is important to understand that any users, groups, installed software, and configurations within a jail are isolated from both the FreeNAS® operating system and any other jails running on that system.
-During creation, the VIMAGE option can be selected which will also provide that jail with its own, independent networking stack.
-This allows that jail to do its own IP broadcasting, which is required by some applications.
+During creation, the VIMAGE option can be selected to provide the jail with an independent networking stack.
+The jail can then do its own IP broadcasting, which is required by some applications.

 Advanced users can also create custom templates to automate the creation of pre-installed and customized operating systems.